BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

 ________________________________________

 - Pronouns and whether photos are ok
-- Group picture on day one?
+- Group picture on Thursday during a session break?
 - Butterflies and bumblebees.
 If you're thinking it'll be over soon...
 - Private feedback, public reflection
 - Would you be interested in some difficult feedback?